8 Aerobatic Stars Flying Solo at 2025 Airshows

 Aircraft: Extra 330SC

-Why watch: German-born pilot bringing European aerobatic traditions to American audiences.
+German-born pilot bringing European aerobatic traditions to American audiences.
 Competition pedigree combined with airshow showmanship.
+Her maneuver combinations reflect different competitive traditions that American crowds do not see often.

 2025 appearances: Growing U.S. schedule.